api-platform/docs/deployment/docker.md

 API Platform projects can be run through [Docker](https://www.docker.com/).
-A [Docker compose](https://docs.docker.com/compose/) configuration including a fully working [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack is shipped with the standard edition.
+A [Docker compose](https://docs.docker.com/compose/) configuration including a fully working [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack is shipped with the API Platform distribution.

 To install it, run the following commands (Docker must be installed on your system):